 This lab is optional.
-You may turn it in by next Monday if you wish to recieve a small amount of extra credit.
-Other options for additional work this week include:
+You may turn it in by next Monday if you wish to recieve some extra credit.
+Other options for this week include:

-- 1. working on some of the problems from the "Recursion Problems" handout on the lectures page. - 2. writing the lab at the end of Chapter 8.
-(The starter file LinkedList.java can be found at http://www.cs.williams.edu/~bailey/JavaStructures/labs/index.html.)
+- 1. Working on the extra credit problems from the Recursion lab. - 2.
+Writing the lab at the end of Chapter 8.
+(The starter file LinkedList.java can be found at /usr/cs-mac-local/share/cs136/labs/list/LinkedList.java.) - 3.
+Writing any other program you find interesting.
+Come talk to me if you want to try to explore a different problem of your own choosing.